freeCodeCamp/freeCodeCamp/README.md

 freeCodeCamp.org offers several free developer certifications.
 Each of these certifications involves building 5 required web app projects, along with hundreds of optional coding challenges to help you prepare for those projects.
 We estimate that each certification will take a beginning programmer around 300 hours to earn.

+To get the most out of the lessons, and the projects, we recommend going in order.
+If you get stuck - simply start over again.
+It will be amazing to see how much you have already learned as you go through the lessons for a second time.

 Each of these 30 projects in the freeCodeCamp.org curriculum has its own agile user stories and automated tests.
 These help you build up your project incrementally and ensure you've fulfilled all the user stories before you submit it.

 You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
 This means you can build these projects on websites like CodePen and Glitch - or even on your local computer's development environment.